TheOdinProject/curriculum/javascript/js-in-the-real-world/forms.md

 <div class="lesson-content__panel" markdown="1">

-1. [This tutorial on Form Validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#validating_forms_using_javascript) covers pretty much everything you need to know about HTML form validation.
-It starts off with HTML attributes, but keep on reading the doc covers the Constraint Validation API.
+1. [This tutorial on Form Validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#validating_forms_using_javascript) covers how we can use JavaScript to validate forms, including the constraint validation API.

 2. It'll also prove beneficial to go through the [Constraint Validation docs](https://developer.mozilla.org/en-US/docs/Web/API/Constraint_validation).